Kyushi/fullstack-nanodegree-vm/vagrant/catalog/README.md

 1. Open command line tool
 * run `python database_setup.py` to create `restaurantmenu.db` SQLita database
+* run `python lotsofmenus.py` to populate `restaurantmenu.db` with testing data
+* create file `secret.py` with constant `SECRET='yoursecret'` in the repo folder
-* run `python webserver.py` to start python web server
+* run `python finalProject.py` to start flask app on `0.0.0.0:5000`
-* open `localhost:8080/restaurants` in your web browser to access list of restaurants
+* enter `0.0.0.0:5000` in your browser's address bar to open the website

+Now you can browse the restaurants and their menus, add, edit and delete, restaurants, and add, edit and delete restaurants' menu items.